mvoidex/sublime-simplelog/README.md

 sublime-simplelog
 =================

-Sublime syntax for Sublime Text 2
+<a href=http://hackage.haskell.org/package/simple-log>SimpleLog</a> syntax for Sublime Text 2